jeffreykegler/old_kollos/README.md

 By submitting code to this repository, you are considered to have signed off on the Developer's Certificate of Origin, which is given below.

-You are also considered to have assigned copyright to the copyright holder for Kollos.
-As of this writing, Jeffrey Kegler holds the copyright for Kollos.

 All code contributed must be compatible with the MIT License.

 It is imperative that all contributed code be legitimately free software.